danielbodnar/awesome-stars/README.md

 - [fernandocanizo/my-bookmarks](https://github.com/fernandocanizo/my-bookmarks) - A centralized way to keep and better organize my bookmarks.
 Cross-browser, yay! :P
 - [elnook/notedo](https://github.com/elnook/notedo) - Notes, Todos, Markdown, Bookmarks and more with VIM support and full-text search - stay'in organized
 - [Physton/sd-webui-prompt-all-in-one](https://github.com/Physton/sd-webui-prompt-all-in-one) - This is an extension based on sd-webui, aimed at improving the user experience of the prompt/negative prompt input box.
 It has a more intuitive and powerful input interface function, and provides auto
-- [stxapps/brace-client](https://github.com/stxapps/brace-client) - Your bookmark manager with privacy at heart.
-Save links to everything and visit them later easily, anytime, on any device, with Web3 technology that empowers you to truly own your account and data.
 - [dharmeshkakadia/github-bookmarks-stars](https://github.com/dharmeshkakadia/github-bookmarks-stars) - All the repos I have starred on github
 - [akullpp/bookmarks](https://github.com/akullpp/bookmarks) - A list of bookmarks of remarkable sites which are about all things software engineering
 - [danpeig/bookmarks2md](https://github.com/danpeig/bookmarks2md) - Browser bookmarks to markdown converter